alanb128/balena-pi-cameras/README.md

 ## Settings

-For camera module V2, increase GPU memory to at least 128 GB, and add a DT overlay for "imx219" (in balenaOS you can do these settings via the dashboard in "Device configuration")
+Increase GPU memory to at least 128 GB, and add a DT overlay for the camera model in use:
+ - V2: "imx219"
+ - V3: "imx708"
+ - AI: "imx500"

+(in balenaOS you can do these settings via the dashboard in "Device configuration")

 ## Software